leowu4ever/MkDocs-template-data-science/README.md

   - Create a folder named 'notebooks' in the docs folder.
 Place Jupyter notebooks in the notebooks folder.
 Reference it in the nav section in the mkdocs.yml file.
 See lines 14-15.

 ### Additional settings
-Material theme provides a lot of flexibility for page layout configurations.
-It is fine to reuse the settings from line 28.
-If you would like to make some changes, you can follow the guide [here](https://squidfunk.github.io/mkdocs-material/setup/).
+The Material theme provides a lot of flexibility for page layout configurations.
+It is fine to reuse the settings after line 28.
+If you would like to make some further changes, you can follow the [Material guide](https://squidfunk.github.io/mkdocs-material/setup/).

+## Final words
+The template is created for data scientists/machine learning engineers as a ready-to-use starting point for documentation.
+It requires only a small amount of adjustments to fit the template for a new project.
+I wish you find the template useful and welcome any contributions to the project.